 If the request for limitation is allowable, then according to Rule 95(3) the examining division must communicate this to the requesters and invite them to pay the prescribed fee and file translations of the amended claims into the other two official languages within a period of three months.

 The nature of the communication under Rule 95(3) inviting the requester to pay the prescribed fee and file translations of the claims is different from the communication of the intention to grant during examination proceedings under Rule 71(3).
-During limitation, the text filed by the requester is deemed to be approved, whereas at this stage in examination the text is a version proposed to the applicant and subject to his approval.
+During limitation, the text filed by the requester is deemed to be approved, whereas at this stage in examination the text is a version proposed to the applicants and subject to their approval.

-If the requester pays the fee and files the required translations in due time, the Examining Division will decide to limit the patent (Art.
+If the requester pays the fee and files the required translations in due time, the examining division will decide to limit the patent (Art.
 105b(2) and Rule 95(3), last sentence).
 This takes effect on the date on which the mention of the decision is published in the Bulletin.